Coase theorem: The theorem

 The Coase theorem shows that the essence of the market is not price, but property rights.
 As long as there are property rights, people will naturally "negotiate" a reasonable price.

+While the mainstream interpretation of the Coase Theorem has long been foundational to law and economics, it is not without its significant challenges and internal contradictions.
+A provocative recent law review article builds on these tensions, arguing that the theorem remains profoundly misunderstood.
+The author contends that in "The Problem of Social Cost", Coase actually envisioned a comprehensive state-owned macroeconomic framework.
+In this model, the state controls all factors of production and private property is abolished, allowing the nation to be managed as a single integrated 'firm' through a strategic blend of market mechanisms, firm structures, and administrative action.

 Efficiency and invariance

 Because Ronald Coase did not originally intend to set forth any one particular theorem, it has largely been the effort of others who have developed the loose formulation of the Coase theorem.
 What Coase initially provided was fuel in the form of "counterintuitive insight" that externalities necessarily involved more than a single party engaged in conflicting activities and must be treated as a reciprocal problem.
 His work explored the relationship between the parties and their conflicting activities and the role of assigned rights/liabilities.
 While the exact definition of the Coase theorem remains unsettled, there are two issues or claims within the theorem: the results will be efficient and the results in terms of resource allocation will be the same regardless of initial assignments of rights/liabilities.